krxm107/tp/docs/UserGuide.md

 Editing a person in your address book helps you keep their details up to date without having to create a new entry.
-You can quickly change their name, phone, email, address, or keywords, so your contact list always stays accurate and organised.
+You can quickly change their name, phone, email, address, or tags, so your contact list always stays accurate and organised.

 Format: `edit_person INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [t/TAG]…​`